Table of Contents

 Encrypted connections are not used by default.
 For applications that require the security provided by encrypted connections, the extra computation to encrypt the data is worthwhile.

-Encrypted connections can be used between master and slave replication servers.
+Encrypted connections can be used between source and replica replication servers.
 See Setting Up Replication to Use Encrypted Connections.

 For information about using encrypted connections from the MySQL C API, see C API Support for Encrypted Connections.

 It is also possible to connect using encryption from within an SSH connection to the MySQL server host.
 For an example, see Section 5.5, “Connecting to MySQL Remotely from Windows with SSH”.